 Where to do it

-- Elgol coast is designated a Site of Special Scientific Interest (SSSI) for its geology and offers pretty much guaranteed fossils and the quantity of bivalves in certain layers of rock is amazing.
+- Elgol coast is designated a Site of Special Scientific Interest (SSSI) for its geology.

-- There are several well-known locations in the Broadford area and the beach next to the path to Broadford Pier has shale containing shells like modern oysters.
+- The Broadford area has several locations.
+The beach next to the path to Broadford Pier has shale containing shells like modern oysters.

 What we provide